TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 ## shift() method

 `arrayName.shift()`: Removes the first item from the array and returns that item.
+Slower than pop() because all elements in the array are affected.

 ## indexOf() method

-`arrayName.indexOf(someElement)`: Returns the position of the element given as an argument.
+`arrayName.indexOf(someElement)`: Returns the position of the first occurence of the element given as an argument.
 If the element is absent, a value of `-1` is returned.
+It can also take a second argument.
+This second argument would be the index to start searching.

-Cannot be used on arrays composed of objects.
-See findIndex() method below.
+Cannot be used on arrays composed of objects or any other reference values.
+See findIndex() method below for an alternative method.
+The reason for this is that the object passed as an argument is not identical to the object referenced in the array (i.e., its position in memory.)

+## lastIndexOf() method

+The same as indexOf() but will look for the last occurence of the element passed as argument.

 ## includes() method

-`arrayName.includes(someElement)`: Returns a value of `true` if the element passed as argument is present and `false` if not.
+`arrayName.includes(someElement)`: Returns a value of `true` if the element passed as argument is present and `-1` if not.
 This is useful in conditional statements involving arrays. **NB** === Strict comparison applies.
+I.e., Will not work with reference values such as objects.

 ## slice() method

 The slice() method returns the selected elements in an array, as a new array object.

 The slice() method selects the elements starting at the given start argument, and ends at, but does not include, the given end argument.
+Negative indexes can also be used here.

+If no arguments are given, a copy of the array will be returned without being subject to reference object problems.
+I.e., The copied array is a brand new array.

 Note: The original array will not be changed.

 ## splice() method

+This method is only available on real arrays and not all iterables.
+The same is true for all the specialised array methods.

 `arrayName.splice(arg1, arg2, arg3)`: Removes or replaces items based on the 3 arguments. arg1: Index number to start; arg2: Number of items to remove or replace; arg3: Item to replace with (optional).
 If 0 is passed as the second argument then nothing will be removed.
 The third argument will simply be inserted at that point in the array before the index number specified as argument 1.
+It can also use a -ve number as the first argument in which case it will start at the end of the array and go backwards.

+**Note** The method returns the removed element.

 ```JavaScript
 let arr = ['foo', 'bar', 10, 'qux'];